jonico/libzengithub/README.md

 I was following https://github.com/conan-io/conan-package-tools to provide a range of different operating system, compiler version, debug and release builds for this library.

-I am using [Travis CI](https://github.com/jonico/libzengithub/blob/master/.travis.yml) for Linux and Mac builds and [AppVeyor](https://github.com/jonico/libzengithub/blob/master/appveyor.yml) for Windows builds.
+I am using [Travis CI](https://github.com/jonico/libzengithub/blob/master/.travis.yml) for Linux and Mac builds and [AppVeyor](https://github.com/jonico/libzengithub/blob/master/appveyor.yml) for Windows builds and [Azure Pipelines](https://dev.azure.com/nicolaijohannes/nicolaijohannes/_build?definitionId=3&_a=summary) for Windows, Linux and Mac.

 I had to exclude certain platforms as ```libcurl``` and OpenSSL packages were not built for all possible mutations.
 Packages are uploaded to https://api.bintray.com/conan/conan-jonico/libzengithub